rchopra/rchopra.github.io/lecture02.markdown

 gram more than the others.
 Given that we have a balance scale, how can we identify the fake in as few measurements as possible?

-Let's walk through each of the parts of Computational Thinking to help us solve.
+Let's walk through each of the parts of Computational Thinking to help us solve this problem.

 ### Decomposition